Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Introduction

 \section{Introduction}

-The states of quantum systems exhibit properties that distinguish them from their classical counterparts.
-Unknown quantum states cannot be perfectly and deterministically copied \cite{Wootters} and entangled states achieve correlations without classical equivalence \cite{Bell}.
+The states of quantum systems have properties that distinguish them from their classical counterparts.
+Unknown quantum states cannot be perfectly and deterministically copied \cite{Wootters} and entangled states exhibit correlations without classical equivalence \cite{Bell}.
 These are deeply related to the impossibility of discriminating non-orthogonal quantum states.
 If this were the case, then unknown quantum states could be perfectly and deterministically copied and entangled states could be used to implement super luminal communications \cite{Gisin}.
 Consequently, the discrimination of non-orthogonal quantum states has become an important research subject due to its implications for the foundations of the quantum theory \cite{Pusey,Schmid} and quantum communications \cite{Chefles1,Bae}.
+For example, the problem of implementing quantum teleportation, entanglement sharing, and dense coding through a partially entangled pure state can be solved by local discrimination of non-orthogonal pure states \cite{PhysRevA.71.012303,PhysRevA.89.012337,PhysRevA.85.062322,PhysRevA.68.022310,PhysLettA.239,PhysRevA.87.052327,Solis,Pati}.